virtualsecureplatform/TFHEpp/docs/GL.md

 The remaining performance gap is chiefly the 95,232 exact HMux stages and 31,744 masked columns required by the algorithm, followed by the product tree.
-The code does not yet provide the paper implementation's hand-tuned SIMD/NTT kernels, NUMA-aware key streaming, or constant-time production hardening.
+The optional HEXL backend supplies SIMD power-of-two NTTs and pointwise products, but the code does not yet provide the paper implementation's full set of fused kernels, NUMA-aware key streaming, or constant-time production hardening.

 Storage sufficiency is also not a security or precision proof.
 The paper's `n256p17` and `n512p17` values use the full 214- and 430-bit 128-bit-security